athomasoriginal/com.betweentwoparens/src/pages/blog-posts/001-creating-a-clojurescript-project-from-scratch.md

 keywords: ['clojurescript', 'start', 'new']
 ---

-Building apps is hard AF.
-Choosing a language like Clojure(Script) can remove _some_ of the pain, but the fact remains that no matter which language you choose, when we start out with a web app just knowing where to begin is a frustrating experience.

-My goal with this post is to provide a step by step guide into writing a ClojureScript app.
-We'll work to assuage your fears & stresses and alleviate those overwhelming thoughts about doing things the "right" or "wrong" way by showing a common way to start a Clojure(Script) app and provide context for why we are making each decision.
+Welcome to my step by step guide to setting up a ClojureScript app.
+We'll work to assuage your fears & stresses and alleviate those nagging thoughts about doing things the "right" or "wrong" way.

-To get us into the headspace, imagine that we are a company called `tallex` and we are building an app called `time dive`.
-This excercise will prove useful when learning how to structure/name our files/folders.
+This post will walk through a battle tested approach to starting a <a href="#clojurescript-spelling" aria-describedby="footnote-label" id="clojurescript-spelling-ref">Clojure(Script)</a> app and describe the rationale for each decision we make.

-<aside class="blog-content__note">In case you get stuck at any point, I have a <a class="blog-content__link" href="https://github.com/athomasoriginal/demo-clojurescript-app" target="_blank" rel="noopener noreferrer">demo project</a> which you can reference as you work through this post.
-There won't be too much ClojureScript code because we are focusing on setup, but if at any point you feel overwhelmed by the ClojureScript syntax I recommend this <a class="blog-content__link" href="https://github.com/shaunlebron/ClojureScript-Syntax-in-15-minutes" target="_blank" rel="noopener noreferrer">quick 15 minute primer to the syntax of Clojure</a>.</aside>
+<aside class="blog-content__note">Never worked with Clojure or ClojureScript?
+Checkout <a class="blog-content__link" href="https://youtube.com/playlist?list=PLaGDS2KB3-ArG0WqAytE9GsZgrM-USsZA" target="_blank" rel="noopener noreferrer">Getting Started with Clojure(Script)</a>.
+Further, if you're following along and get stuck at any point, I have a <a class="blog-content__link" href="https://github.com/athomasoriginal/demo-clojurescript-app" target="_blank" rel="noopener noreferrer">demo project</a> which you can reference as you work through this post.
+We won't write too much ClojureScript code in this post, but if at any point you to quickly learn a bit of ClojureScript syntax I recommend this <a class="blog-content__link" href="https://github.com/shaunlebron/ClojureScript-Syntax-in-15-minutes" target="_blank" rel="noopener noreferrer">quick 15 minute primer to the syntax of Clojure</a>.</aside>

 ## Setup Project Structure

-Generally speaking, <a href="#clojurescript-spelling" aria-describedby="footnote-label" id="clojurescript-spelling-ref">Clojure(Script)</a> web apps look like this<a href="#project-structure" aria-describedby="footnote-label" id="project-structure-ref">:</a>
+This section is about the folder structure of our application.
+Whenever I name a Clojure(Script) project I will use the `company` name and then the `app` name to help name the folder structure.

+For example, we can pretend that our `company` is called `tallex` and we are building an app called `time dive`.

+### Step 1 - Add the Files and Folders

+With this in mind, go ahead and create each file and folder exactly as seen below<a href="#project-structure" aria-describedby="footnote-label" id="project-structure-ref">:</a>

 ```bash
 .